ProjectSegfault/website/src/routes/minecraft.md

 ---
 title: Project Segfault MC
+description: Yeah, we have a Minecraft server.
 ---

 <div class="oh-fuck-center">

 # {title}

-# Yeah, we have a Minecraft server.
+# {description}
 We have an invite-only SMP server running on our network on version 1.18* (1.18, 1.18.1, 1.18.2) which is also bridged to Bedrock using GeyserMC.

 If you would like to join, please [join our Discord](https://discord.gg/26EG7fFtfS) and ask us there to be whitelisted.